qodeone/uikitty-site/docs/pages/installation.md

 ## Compile from Github source

-To compile UIkit yourself, you can use the included build scripts.
+To compile UIkitty yourself, you can use the included build scripts.

 ```sh
 # Run once to install all dependencies